She can’t hear them at all, and I like it that way.

 Though my daughter has many friends, last year she made a new friend and this relationship was special.
 This little girl had just moved to Canada with her father while her mother remained overseas.
 Her new friend came over to our house often to play and attend parties and she called Avery on the phone.
 How excited my little girl was to have the phone ring—for her.
 Between Avery’s delayed speech and her friend’s broken English, it was the Broken Telephone—the IRL version.
 It was terribly sweet and ridiculously funny.

-Now well into Grade three, Avery has gotten over the disappointment of not being in the same class as her bestie.
+Now well into the school year, Avery has gotten over the disappointment of not being in the same class as her bestie.
 I have tried since the beginning of the school year to arrange a play date, but our invitations have been repeatedly declined.
 I’ve come to learn that the mom is here now and Avery’s friend told me she will not allow her to come to our house.